CartoDB/cartodb/doc/API.md

 #### layer.clear()

-Should be called after removing the layer from the map.
+Clears the layer.
+It should be invoked after removing the layer from the map.

 #### layer.hide()

-Hides the cartodb layer from the map.
+Hides the layer from the map.

 #### layer.show()

-Show the cartodb layer in the map if it was previously added.
+Shows the layer in the map if it was previously added.

 #### layer.toggle()